AdamGonda/adamgonda.com/_posts/2020-10-4-Retro-game-API.md

   - PS
 ---

-Here comes some kind of short introduction
+This is one of my fun experimental projects.
+I was interested in FP, so I thought I will create a small terminal game.
+Then things started to evolve…

 {% include post-content-list.html titles=page.titles %}

 # First steps

-It's one of my fun experimental projects.
-I like to create games and I liked to learn more about [FP](https://en.wikipedia.org/wiki/Functional_programming){:target="_blank"}
+I like to create games, and I
+liked to learn more about [FP](https://en.wikipedia.org/wiki/Functional_programming){:target="_blank"}
 so I took my favorite game to implement [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)){:target="_blank"} and implemented it using
 [JavaScript](https://en.wikipedia.org/wiki/JavaScript){:target="_blank"} in a functional manner.

 When it was done I started to think about the [stateless](https://subscription.packtpub.com/book/application_development/9781788831437/1/ch01lvl1sec16/stateless-versus-stateful){:target="_blank"}
 nature of FP and the beauty of this implementation.
 The business logic is nicely separated from everything else, and the whole thing is a pure function.
 This implementation used [Node](https://nodejs.org/en/){:target="_blank"} and I rendered the game to the [console](https://en.wikipedia.org/wiki/System_console){:target="_blank"}.